 HEALTH: Here is a curated selection of resources for Afghans and providers from the National Resource Center for Refugees, Immigrants, and Migrants.
 Another helpful resource is this Health Navigation Toolkit from the National Resource Center for Refugees, Immigrants, and Migrants (NRC-RIM).

 SIV PROGRAM: Special Immigrant Visas are available to individuals who have worked as translators, interpreters, or other professionals employed by or on behalf of the U.S. government in Afghanistan.
 SIV holders receive the same benefits and services as do refugees under the U.S. Refugee Assistance Program.
 Find more information about eligibility and application requirements here.
+Note: The SIV program is impacted by the Jan.
+20, 2025, executive order, Reevaluating and Realigning United States Foreign Aid.

 PRIORITY VISAS: Priority 2 (P2) visas are for Afghans who may be at risk due to their U.S. affiliation but who do not qualify for a Special Immigrant Visa.
 These folks may have been employed by U.S. NGOs, media organizations, human rights groups, or subcontractors of the U.S. government.